 Based upon the results of our interim quantitative impairment test performed during the first quarter of 2020, we concluded that the carrying value of the Oilfield Services (OFS) and Oilfield Equipment (OFE) reporting units exceeded their estimated fair value as of the testing date, which resulted in goodwill impairment charges of \$11,484 million and \$3,289 million, respectively.
 The goodwill impairment was calculated as the amount that the carrying value of the reporting unit, including any goodwill, exceeded its fair value.
-As of March 31, 2020, the carrying value of our OFS and OFE reporting units equal their fair value upon completion of the goodwill impairment test whereas our other reporting units still maintain a headroom that is substantially in excess of their carrying values.
+As of March 31, 2020, the carrying value of our OFS and OFE reporting units equaled their fair value upon completion of the goodwill impairment test whereas our other reporting units still maintained a headroom that was substantially in excess of their carrying values.

-During the second quarter of 2020, we conducted a review to assess whether indicators of impairment existed.
-As a result of this review, we concluded that no indicators existed that would make management believe it is more likely than not that the fair value of each reporting unit is less than its carrying value.
+During the third quarter of 2020, we completed our annual impairment test for each reporting unit.
+As a result of this assessment, we concluded that no indicators existed that would lead to a determination that it is more likely than not that the fair value of each reporting unit is less than its carrying value.
 There can be no assurances that future sustained declines in macroeconomic or business conditions affecting our industry will not occur, which could result in goodwill impairment charges in future periods.